ncg-glitch/Tic-Tac-Toe/README.md

 6.bestmove():
 takes the board as input,
-iteratively searches through all empty cells of the board calling the minimax function at each step, selects the best move and initializes the move variable
+iteratively searches through all empty cells of the board calling the minimax function at each iteration, selects the best move and initializes the move variable

 7.main():